jeremytammik/tbc/a/2013_pernickety.md

 [2013_pernickety.md](https://github.com/jeremytammik/tbc/blob/gh-pages/a/2013_pernickety.md),
 where you can see the Markdown text I edited to produce this.

-I have used a varietey
+I have used a variety
 of [tools for C&#35;, Python and VB code colourisation](https://thebuildingcoder.typepad.com/blog/about-the-author.html#5.36) in the past.